Phillies vs. Cubs MLB Betting Odds, Trends & Prediction

-The Philadelphia Phillies head to Chicago to face the Cubs at 8:05 PM ET on TBS on Tuesday night.
-It’s the first game of a three-game set.
+The Philadelphia Phillies remain in Chicago to face the Cubs at 8:05 PM ET on Wednesday night.
+It’s the second game of a three-game set.
 Keep reading for our Phillies vs. Cubs betting prediction.

 Phillies vs. Cubs Game Matchup and Betting Odds